mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 ## App presentation

 The appearance, or presentation, of a PWA's installed and offline experiences are defined in the manifest.
-Presentation manifest include the `start_url` and `display` keys, and keys which can be used to [customize your app colors](/en-US/docs/Web/Progressive_web_apps/How_to/Customize_your_app_colors), including `theme_color` and `background_color`.
+Presentation manifest members include `start_url` and `display`, and members which can be used to [customize your app colors](/en-US/docs/Web/Progressive_web_apps/How_to/Customize_your_app_colors), including `theme_color` and `background_color`.

 - [`start_url`](/en-US/docs/Web/Manifest/start_url)